 The Program Manager and homeowner are notified.
-A letter is sent to the homeowner with information about their potential eligible award, award calculation, their damage assessment documentation, explanation of scope of work to be completed, and the appeals process.
+The homeowner is notified with information about their potential eligible award, award calculation, their damage assessment documentation, explanation of scope of work to be completed, and the appeals process.
 It also identifies any funding gap that must be filled by the homeowner prior to grant execution and initiation of construction and establishes the day and time for the grant signing appointment.